Skip to Primary Menu Skip to Utility Menu Skip to Main Content Skip to Footer

 • White hat hackers rely on publicly available information and tools during their assessments.

-• If specific details about a system’s architecture or potential exploits are not publicly accessible, it may hinder their ability to fully evaluate its security posture.
+• If specific details about a system’s architecture or potential vulnerabilities are not publicly available, it may hinder an organization’s ability to fully evaluate the system’s security posture.

 Lack of real-world factors: